Highlights from: The Lab Report

 VR in the Classroom: If We Get This Right, Nobody Explodes

-STAY TUNED: This is the first of a few “insider” posts with IT Tech Director Joe Lee, as he looks at the educational use of Oculus Go through the lens of the Wharton Learning Lab… Keep Talking and Nobody Explodes is a cooperative, team-based game where one player is trapped with a ticking time bomb that ...Read More
+This is an "insider" post from Learning Lab Director Joe Lee, as he looks at the educational use of Oculus Go through the lens of the Wharton Learning Lab...
+Keep Talking and Nobody Explodes is a cooperative, team-based game where one player is trapped with a ticking time bomb...Read More

 Guest Post: Student Researcher Cracks Open the Case for Classroom AR